Southern Europe: Religion

-The predominant religion in Southern Europe is Christianity.
-Christianity spread throughout Southern Europe during the Roman Empire, and Christianity was adopted as the official religion of the Roman Empire in the year 380 AD.
+The predominant religion in southern Europe is Christianity.
+Christianity spread throughout southern Europe during the Roman Empire, and Christianity was adopted as the official religion of the Roman Empire in the year 380 AD.

-Due to the historical break of the Church into the western half based in Rome and the eastern half based in Constantinople, different denominations of Christianity are prominent in different parts of Europe.
+The historic break of the Church into the western half, based in Rome, and the eastern half, based in Constantinople, has caused different denominations of Christianity to beprominent in different parts of Europe.

-Christians in the western half of Southern Europe — e.g., Portugal, Spain, Italy — are generally Roman Catholic.
-Christians in the eastern half of Southern Europe — e.g., Greece, Serbia and North Macedonia — are generally Eastern Orthodox.
+Christians in the western half of southern Europe such as Portugal, Spain and Italy, are generally Roman Catholic.
+Christians in the eastern half of southern Europe such as Greece, Serbia and North Macedonia are generally Eastern Orthodox.
 Islam is widely practiced in Albania, Bosnia, Kosovo and Turkey and Northern Cyprus.
-Muslims are a significant minority in several countries of Southern Europe- e.g., Greece, Italy, Spain.
+Muslims are a significant minority in several countries of southern Europe such as Greece, Italy, Spain.
 Judaism was practiced widely throughout the European continent within the Roman Empire from the 2nd century.

 Other classifications

 CIA World Factbook

 In the CIA World Factbook, the description of each country includes information about "Location" under the heading "Geography", where the country is classified into a region.
-The following countries are included in their classification "Southern Europe":
+The following countries are included in their classification "southern Europe":